JGiammona/follower_rank/README.md

  EXTRA

- 6) If your interested in which of your followers is very picky with their follows, pickiness.py will output picky_followers.json which shows their friends/follower ratio.
+ 6) If you're interested in which of your followers is very picky with their follows, pickiness.py will output picky_followers.json which shows their friends/follower ratio.